SeleniumHQ/www.seleniumhq.org/src/main/rst/03_selenium_ide.rst

 ++++++++++++++++++++++++++++++
 The File=>Open, Save and Save As menu commands behave similarly to opening and saving files in most other programs.
-When you open an existing test case, Selenium-IDE displays its Selenium commands in the test case pane.
+When you open an existing test case, Selenium-IDE displays its Selenium commands in the Test Case Pane.

 Test suite files can also be opened and saved via the File menu.
 However, such operations have their own menu entries near the bottom; the Open,